radiospiel/rusty/README.md

       on "rss channel item *"     do item[node.name] = text(node) end
       after "rss channel item"    do puts "Found an item: #{item.to_ruby}" end end

+## The `*` callback

+You will usually see a rule like this:

+    on "*" do end

+The "*" selector has a very low weight, meaning it matches all nodes that are not matched by any other rule.
+This is done to prevent rusty from warning about nodes without a matching rule.

+During development you should not use a rule like that.
+Add it only after you feel confident you get all the data you need form the input.

+## Speeding up

+Especially when parsing HTML you might find a number of nodes that belong to a subtree in the document which is completely irrelevant.
+For example, a page like http://www.google.com/movies contains tons of UI elements, which - assuming you would be interested in theater schedules - is just irrelevant.
+By skipping the entire subtree you might gain some speed when parsing the input:

+    on "#navbar, #left_nav" do
+      skip!
+    end

 ## Helpers and the callback scope